HmzAli/docker-pg-volume-backup/README.md

 ```

 ## STEP 3: Run a temp container and create a stanza
-stanza must be created in offline mode with `--no-online` flag
+The stanza must be created in offline mode with `--no-online` flag

 ```
 docker run --rm \